vishalmohanty/hackpack-chrome-ext/README.md

 ### Credit

-Credit for the idea goes to the hackpacks from TreeHacks https://www.treehacks.com/.
+This is a fork from hackpacks from TreeHacks https://www.treehacks.com/.

 ### License
 MIT